 Advantages of Planning Nursing Care:

-- It focuses on each individual patient and developed to ensure that the patient is responding to the treatment and getting better with each day.
+- It focuses on each individual patient and is developed to ensure that the patient is responding to the treatment and getting better with each day.

-- It makes the patient special in his mind and often time, patients respond better to the nursing care as compared to general admission in a hospital.
+- It makes the patient special in his mind and often time, patients respond better to nursing care as compared to general admission in a hospital.

 - It helps the nurse(s) to focus on an individual patient and not worry about taking care of other patients in the hospital.